Is it Worth Overpaying Your Spanish Loan or Mortgage?

 How Much Can You Save On Your Loan Or Mortgage?

+Use a free online calculators to calculate your savings.
 Alternatively get out your calculator and pen and paper (or use Excel) to crunch the numbers.
 Variables such as the amount overpaid, bank charges (if they exist) and when you carry out the overpayment will all affect the outcome.

 It’s a good idea to overpay as early as possible.
 If you have a 3-year loan, you won’t save much by cancelling it in month 34.